Mealman1551/ArchivedDataCodec/README.md

 ## Update Schedule

 I select a date myself what is the best time, cuz i have work.
-Meanwhile, the rolling release Python source script [ADC Aurora](https://github.com/Mealman1551/ADC/tree/ADC-Unstable-(Aurora)) will be updated monthly.
+Meanwhile, the rolling release Python source script [ADC Aurora](https://github.com/Mealman1551/ArchivedDataCodec/tags) will be updated monthly.

 #### Release flow

-1. Development starts on the `Main` branch
+1. Development starts on the `Develop` branch
-2. When code is stable on `Main`, it will me snapshoted to an Aurora (Testing) tag (You need to compile yourself)
+2. When code is stable on `Develop`, it will me snapshoted to an Aurora (Testing) tag (You need to compile yourself)
 3. If Aurora is stable it will be ported to a stable build.

 ## Contributing